Journeys: Discover the Balkans - 12 Days

 Zagreb is the capital of Croatia and has a very charming old city, complete with cobblestone streets and medieval buildings.
 Be sure to sample some of the delicious local food and drink.
 There are also a number of museums to explore focusing on art, history, and archaeology.

-After the meeting, opt to head out for a meal in a local restaurant to get to know your CEO and travelling companions.
+After the meeting, opt to head out for a meal in a local restaurant to get to know your Expedition Leader and travelling companions.

 • Day 2